rehierl/node-tree-outliner/3-2-0-design-3.md

 a type-1 section.
 That is, because there is no guarantee that a certain child will be a parent's first child.
 All child nodes are considered to be equal.

+**CLARIFICATION**
+The root node is a type-1 sectioning node.

+That is, because the root's first child must belong to the declared section.
+In addition to that, there are no outer nodes that are subsequent to it.
+Because of that, no other type of sectioning node can match the root node.

 <!-- ======================================================================= -->
 ## type-2, next sibling